 Knowing when kids are constipated can be tricky – especially when they are so young that they cannot verbalize their symptoms.

-Common signs of constipation in children:
+Common signs of constipation in children include:

-- Less than three bowel movements a week
+Less than three bowel movements a week.

-- Hard stools that are difficult to pass
+Hard stools that are difficult to pass.

-- Give Lots of Praise – In their article, No More Potty Problems!, Scholastic.com explains: “Praise, praise, and praise some more.
-Just as you do during potty training, heap praise and congratulations on a child who successfully poops, despite her apprehension.
+3. Praise your child often.
+In their article, ‘No More Potty Problems!’, Scholastic.com explains: “Praise, praise, and praise some more.
+Just as you do during potty training, heap praise and congratulations on a child who successfully poops, despite his/her apprehension.
 The more pain-free reps you can stack up, the less the fear.”
-And don’t forget: praise is important when children try, but are unsuccessful, too!
+And don’t forget that praise is important when children try even though they were unsuccessful.

 - Add one or two fiber-rich vegetables to your kid’s diet.
 As the vegetables are low in calories and a rich source of nutrients, they help boost overall body growth.

 - Add beans or lentils to your kid’s tossed salad, pizza, and soups.
 Buy whole-grain and whole-wheat bread and pasta for your kids.